The MAK Pellet Grill Fans Facebook group is very active and helpful.

 You will get the most even cooking if you thaw food before putting on the grill.
 If you’re in a pinch, it is possible to cook frozen meat, but plan on it taking a good bit longer than thawed food.

-Remember: The ignition sequence is set up to start your grill as fast and reliably as possible—trying to bypass or jumpstart this sequence by turning the grill off and on will not make the grill light faster, and can cause undesirable effects.
+The ignition sequence is designed to start your grill as fast and reliably as possible—bypassing this sequence, or trying to jumpstart it by turning the grill off and on will not make the grill light faster, and can lead to undesirable effects or results.

 While it’s infrequent, we do occasionally make changes in the firmware that runs on the Pellet Boss control boards.